elekram/tiny-logger/README.md

-# Tiny-Logger
+# Tiny-Logger 🏴󠁡󠁦󠁬󠁯󠁧󠁿
-A very simple and tiny console ouput and and CSV log writer for Deno
+A simple logger for Deno.